A Love Letter to Calderdale

 And about how the UK’s leading Kombucha brand came to be rooted in the hidden valley of Calderdale in West Yorkshire.

-Well, the company was born in 2012 after a local couple, Robbie Charles and Daphne Charest, returned home to Calderdale after discovering Kombucha backpacking around Asia.
+Well, the company was born in 2012 after a local couple returned home to Calderdale after discovering Kombucha backpacking around Asia.
 Having drunk it regularly during their travels, and feeling the benefits of drinking real, living booch on their wellbeing, they decided to bring the miracle of this fermented tea back to the UK.
 Equipped with jars full of SCOBY, they started to brew it in their kitchen in Calderdale, selling their organic ‘booch’ at local markets.

 And it took off!